oracle/python-oracledb/samples/notebooks/README.md

 # Setup

 An existing Oracle Database is required.
 The JSON demo assumes that Oracle Database 21c or later is being used.
+The VECTOR demo assumes that Oracle AI Database 26ai is being used.

 ### Install Python